twelve13/studii/README.md

-~ * Studii * ~
+>Studii
+>created by Caroline Chen

 An app for collecting and organizing bookmarks for all the resources one might need for studying web development.

 > Technologies Used:

-This app was built using Ruby on Rails, and includes some HTML and CSS.
+This app was built using Ruby on Rails.

 > Approach Taken: